Jesus reveals Duarte's joining Milan from Flamengo

-Leo Duarte is set to join Serie A side AC Milan after Flamengo manager Jorge Jesus confirmed "it's all done".
+Leo Duarte is set to join Serie A side AC Milan after Flamengo head coach Jorge Jesus confirmed "it's all done".

-Flamengo defender Duarte has been linked to Milan and Italian rival Roma after impressing for the Brazilian club.
+Flamengo defender Duarte has been linked to Milan and Italian rivals Roma after impressing for the Brazilian club.

-But Milan is poised to complete a reported €11million deal for Duarte on a five-year contract.
+But Milan are poised to complete a reported €11million deal for Duarte on a five-year contract.

-"I'm sure Duarte will become a Milan player, it's all done," Jesus told Radio Brasil after the club's 3-2 win over Botafogo.
+"I'm sure Duarte will become a Milan player, it's all done," Jesus told Radio Brasil following Sunday's 3-2 win over Botafogo.

 "He's preparing for his move to Europe.
 I wish him all the best."

-He is set to become the latest player to swap Flamengo for Milan after Lucas Paqueta's €35m transfer in January.
+He is set to become the latest player to swap Flamengo for Milan following Lucas Paqueta's €35m transfer in January.

 It has been a busy off-season for Milan, who appointed Marco Giampaolo as head coach after Gennaro Gattuso's departure.